 Announcing its verdict at the end of the hearing, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice rejected the appeals against the aggravated life sentences given in February by the trial court, and ruled for the continuation of detention of all imprisoned defendants in the case.

-The case is now headed for the Supreme Court of Appeals.
+The case is now headed for the Supreme Court of Appeals, which is the second phase in the appeal process.

 “Propaganda and insult” case